Child Tax Credit 2021: Here's how families say they'll use "basic income for kids"

 "There is a high degree of need for people with children," Newville said.
 Getting a monthly check "frees up families to make the best choices for children."

-Here's how five families say they'll choose to use the CTC money.
+Here's how seven families say they'll choose to use the CTC money.

 India Hatcher, 37: Back-to-school supplies